This story features in Unearthed: Digital Transformation

 Business of all sorts operate in an increasingly volatile world – volatile markets, political and social systems.
 With this comes uncertainty and lack of confidence, a challenge for companies to grasp and plan for.

-Having said this – this world is also one of huge opportunity for those that can anticipate future needs and be, and be seen to be, the provider of solutions to local and global needs.
+Having said this – this world is also one of huge opportunity for those that can anticipate future needs and be, the provider of solutions to local and global needs.

 How do you mean?